Cost of living in Switzerland: Your guide

 New York, USA | CHF 2,897 | CHF 72 | CHF 115 |

 One major factor that adds expense for expats in Switzerland, is the cost of converting money to CHF from your home currency.
 Even if your bank says it offers fee-free money exchange, you can be sure that its cut is rolled up in the exchange rate it uses.
-To get the best deal, you should use an exchange service like Wise, which applies the same mid-market rate you’ll find on Google and Reuters.
-Here, you can find a quick service, and low flat fees to transfer your money, this can be a much better deal than using your bank at home.
+To get the best deal, you should use an exchange service like Wise, which applies the mid-market rate.
+With a quick service, and low flat fees to transfer your cash, this can be a much better deal than relying on your home bank.

 Life in Switzerland is pretty pricey.
 With several cities ranked among the most costly on the planet, you’ll need a healthy bank balance to make the most of your time there.
 Rent plays a big role in this.
 Naturally, however, choose to live outside of the cities, and you’ll find the cost of living is much lower.